Welcome to today's edition of the Rush 24-7 podcast.

 He compares Iranian hardliners to Americans who are skeptical of his deal.

-This is it is unprecedented.
+This is, it is unprecedented.

-An American president addressing the Iranians here, just listen.
+An American president addressing the Iranians.

 Hello, to everyone celebrating Naruz across the United States and in countries around the world.

-Nuruz Mubarak.
+Nowruz Mubarak.

 Just over a year ago, we reached an initial understanding regarding Iran's nuclear program.